rsmets/personal-site/src/content/work/gen-ai-david.md

 https://github.com/rsmets/ai-narrator-simple-webapp

-A cool worker than decided to port the application to Javascript so it could be deployed as a web app.
-His implementation realied on Socket.io to Stream the audio to the client while the webcam and captures images, after which it converts the image to base64 and sends it to the server.
-Then the same process as the local python app would take place on the node backend.
+A talented coworker decided to port the application to JavaScript, enabling it to be deployed as a web app.
+This implementation relied on Socket.io to stream the audio to the client while the webcam captured images.
+The images were converted to Base64 and sent to the server, where the same processing pipeline as the Python app was executed on the Node.js backend.

-Unfortunately due to cost associated with the Open API usage, the web app is no longer deployed for anyone to use.
+Unfortunately, due to the costs associated with OpenAI API usage, the web app is no longer publicly deployed.

 ### Inspiration

-While this notion of AI power "moments" capturer was an idea I had been dreaming about, here is the original project post by Charlie Holtz, Is open source project was the basis of this app, https://twitter.com/charliebholtz/status/1724815159590293764.
+While the concept of an AI-powered "moments" capturer had been a long-standing dream of mine, the original inspiration came from Charlie Holtz's project.
+His open-source work served as the foundation for this app.
+You can find the original post here: [Charlie Holtz's Twitter Post](https://twitter.com/charliebholtz/status/1724815159590293764).